ices-eg/wg_WGEEL/Misc/data_call_2023/GB.md

 ### group metrics

-32 and 32 new values inserted in the group and metric tables
+32 and 32 new values inserted in the group and metric tables Group weight data from all series apart from KilY, LagY, BadY, GirY & ShiY manually deleted as weight is not measured but estimated

 ### individual metrics

-3169 and 3190 new values inserted in the fish and metric tables
+3169 and 3190 new values inserted in the fish and metric tables Individual weight data from all series apart from KilY, LagY, BadY, GirY & ShiY manually deleted as weight is not measured but estimated

 ## Annex 3